 How to become a vendor

-In the 2015 market season, market rules and regulations will be mediated and enforced by an Interim Management Committee composed of members and representatives from the PACE Farmers Market committee and the Thomasville Farmers Market Association (TFMA).
+Market rules and regulations are mediated and enforced by an Interim Management Committee composed of members and representatives from the PACE Farmers Market committee and the Thomasville Farmers Market Association (TFMA).
 Vendor applications will be first processed through the Cooperative Extension agent and the Market Manager.
-(Please contact the farmers market manager, Marillyn Conrad at (336) 215-8626.

 The Thomasville Farmers Market is limited to certified growers who live within Davidson County or the counties of Davie, Forsyth, Guilford, Montgomery, Randolph or Rowan counties.